melonproject-archive/documentation/chapters/fund.md

 `function unlock() auth`

 This function requires that the caller is the `owner` or the current contract.
 The function only sets the `locked` state variable to `false`.
 &nbsp;

-`function deposit(address token, uint amount) auth`

-This function requires that the caller is the `owner` or the current contract.
-This function calls the `transferFrom()` ERC20 function of the provided asset token contract address, transferring ownership of the provided amount to the custody of the vault contract.
-&nbsp;

 `function withdraw(address token, uint amount) onlyUnlocked auth`